The Bankrate promise

 Simply provide basic information about your income, expenses, bank accounts and your Social Security number.
-The tool also lets you filter the cards based on the type you’re looking for, such as a rewards card, a travel card or a business-focused card.
+The tool also lets you filter the cards based on the type you’re looking for, such as a rewards card, travel card or business card.

 The prequalified offers that they list will generally be available to you for a week before they expire, then the page will be refreshed and may have different offers available.
 If you don’t prequalify for any cards, Discover will communicate a reason and let you try again in about a week.

 Additional ways to prequalify for Discover credit cards

 If you try to prequalify on the Discover website and are denied, you have another option for how you can attempt to prequalify.
 Discover has representatives available by phone through the customer service number on the back of your card for you to contact and appeal the rejection.

 Discover it® Miles: Best for travel and earning miles